Top Ten Best Radiohead Songs

 Cathartic song which evokes "the emptinest of feeling" which comes after all the feelings and emotions - after a loss of close person, the lost of job, the end of a relationship, the school bullying, every tragedy or life failure.
 Instruments playing in different time signatures, beautiful Thom Yorke's voice, moving lyrics.
 "Don't get sentimental, it alalways ends up drivel", "one day I am gonna grow wings, a chemical reaction, hysterical and useless" - it moves every time.
 This song breaks and heals, gives hope and crushes it, inspires and learns the oble art of reconciliation with fate.
 A masterpiece!

-The truth is that whatever we do is really worthless, cause were just creatures, deluded with the idea of self trascendence, of self grandiousity.
-That is that the ego rules the world.
-Everwhere, every time (wars, corruption, creation of diseases for profit, environmental destruction, species extinctions), we're driven by our egos.
-Everywhere you look, despite how beautiful or harmless it may look.
-Its taken over by mans ego, the real devil of this world.
-Vicious and powerful companies who only care about money and governments working ...more
+The truth is that whatever we do is really worthless, because we're just creatures deluded with the idea of self-transcendence, of self-grandiosity.
+The ego rules the world.
+Everywhere, every time (wars, corruption, creation of diseases for profit, environmental destruction, species extinctions), we're driven by our egos.
+Everywhere you look, despite how beautiful or harmless it may seem, it's taken over by man's ego, the real devil of this world.
+Vicious and powerful companies who only care about money and governments work together for ...more

-Although Paranoid Android was the obvious choice I absolutely love the guitars and singing on this track.
-For me it's a track that I can keep coming back to effortlessly.
+Although Paranoid Android was the obvious choice, I absolutely love the guitars and singing on this track.
+For me, it's a track that I can keep coming back to effortlessly.
 I think 2+2=5 is where Radiohead really pushed the artistic envelope as far as they could.
 Hail to the Thief is hands down the most adventurous and defying album the band has made.

 The way it starts out with the thumping beat creates this sort of anticipation.
 You're anticipating lots of emotions and thoughts, and when the guitar starts, I always get this sort of "point of no return" feeling.
-Then everything comes together, and builds up until it all explodes.
+Then everything comes together and builds up until it all explodes.
 Stylistically, it's the best Radiohead song on this list.

 Of the many great Radiohead songs, "Just" is the one that I would want to keep on my desert island when all the others were washed away.
 I could listen to the outro over and over and never get tired of it.